ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What does Calcium (as Microcrystalline Hydroxyapatite Calcium) support?

 Calcium (as Microcrystalline Hydroxyapatite Calcium) is commonly used to support Mineral.
 Research suggests it plays a role in several physiological pathways.
-As with all supplements, these statements have not been evaluated by the FDA and Calcium (as Microcrystalline Hydroxyapatite Calcium) is not intended to diagnose, treat, cure, or prevent any disease.
+As with all supplements, these statements have not been evaluated by the Food and Drug Administration and Calcium (as Microcrystalline Hydroxyapatite Calcium) is not intended to diagnose, treat, cure, or prevent any disease.

 Is Calcium (as Microcrystalline Hydroxyapatite Calcium) safe?

 Calcium (as Microcrystalline Hydroxyapatite Calcium) is generally well-tolerated when taken at research-supported doses.
 As with any supplement, individual responses vary.
 Consult a qualified healthcare provider before use, especially if you are pregnant, nursing, have a medical condition, or take medications.
-These statements have not been evaluated by the FDA.
+These statements have not been evaluated by the Food and Drug Administration.

 Ready to formulate with Calcium (as Microcrystalline Hydroxyapatite Calcium)?